-In July, Steve Stoute L’14 will begin his tenure as the 25th president of Canisius College in Buffalo, New York.
-Stoute is currently the Vice President for Strategic Initiatives and Chief of Staff at DePaul University in Chicago.
-Stoute will succeed President John J. Hurley, who announced his retirement after serving 12 years as president of the college.
+Stoute was the Vice President for Strategic Initiatives and Chief of Staff at DePaul University in Chicago and will succeed President John J. Hurley, who announced his retirement after serving 12 years as president of the college.

 After graduation from the University of Pennsylvania Carey Law School, where he served as Co-President of the Class of 2014, Stoute practiced corporate and securities law at Dechert LLP.
 He remains an active member of the Penn Law Alumni Society Board of Managers.